FrankVerdi/PypeIt/doc/dev/development.rst

     pip install -e ".[dev]"

-This (specifically the ``-e`` option) creates an "editable" installation, which means that any changes you make in the repository directory tree will become immediately available the next time the code is imported.
+This (specifically the ``-e`` option) creates an "editable" installation, which means that any changes you make in the repository directory tree will take immediate effect the next time the code is imported.
 Including the ``[dev]`` set of optional dependencies ensures that all of the tools you need to test and build PypeIt are installed.
 (Note that you may or may not need the quotes above depending on your shell, and that you should avoid cutting and pasting these commands into a terminal window.)

 You *do not* need to execute a similar installation for the dev-suite.